moniquemeas/HoriseonMarketing/README.md

 # Code Refactor Starter Code

-# Apply title to the webpage
+# Apply title header and nav to the webpage
 ![Heriseon](./assets/images/image1-title.jpg)

-# Use header element and nav element instead of div
-# Correct style.css to match new elements
+Use header element and nav element instead of div Correct style.css to match new elements